 Jack Russell Terriers and Tenterfield Terriers have several differences, despite their shared terrier heritage:

 The Tenterfield Terrier, with its rich history, endearing appearance, and friendly disposition, is a delightful breed that has earned its place in the hearts of dog lovers.
 Whether you're looking for a devoted family pet or a spirited companion for outdoor adventures, the Tenterfield Terrier can fit the bill.
 While they may have a few terrier quirks, their loyalty and affection make them a wonderful addition to the right home.
-Just remember, as with any breed, early socialization and training are key to nurturing their best qualities and ensuring a harmonious relationship with other pets and family members.
+Just remember, as with any breed, early socialisation and training are key to nurturing their best qualities and ensuring a harmonious relationship with other pets and family members.